atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 validation exercise for deciding on polynomial degree, we run our test specifications (say polynomials of degree 2, 3, 4 and 5) on the data, each time excluding a subset, and evaluate how well the fitted model predicts the excluded data.
 To fix a metric for making this decision, we can rely on root-mean-square-error (RMSE) statistic.
 So, the specification with the lowest RMSE will be the most preferred specification here.
-Having said that, we usually employ combination of techniques, like eye-balling and RMSE, to take decision on most preferred specification.
+Having said that, we usually employ combination of techniques, like eye-balling and RMSE, to take decision on the most preferred specification.